Azure/azure-sdk-for-java/sdk/webpubsub/azure-messaging-webpubsub/README.md

 - Close connections
 - Grant, revoke, and check permissions for an existing connection

+Details about the terms used here are described in [Key concepts](#key-concepts) section.

 [Source code][source_code] | [API reference documentation][api] | [Product Documentation][product_documentation] | [Samples][samples_readme]